AARP Eye Center

 In any case, you should notify Social Security of your change of address.
 Go to the “My Profile” tab on your online My Social Security account or call 800-772-1213.

-If you are receiving Supplemental Security Income (SSI), a benefit for low-income people who are older, blind or disabled that is administered but not funded by the Social Security Administration, moving could affect your payments.
-Most states supplement SSI payments, at varying levels.
-In addition, SSI is not available in Puerto Rico and some other U.S. territories.
-The Supreme Court agreed in March 2021 to hear cases challenging that exclusion.
+Moving could affect your payments if you are receiving Supplemental Security Income (SSI), a benefit for low-income people who are older, blind or disabled that is administered but not funded by the Social Security Administration.
+Most states supplement SSI payments from their own coffers, but those supplements differ from state to state.

 Keep in mind